↓

 October 5 2004

-The plot is relatively confused to start.
+The plot is relatively confusing at the start.
 Jack Reacher is a drifter who gets picked up by the police in a small town as a suspected murderer.
 He knows he didn’t do it, so he is fairly cooperative with the lead detective.
 But when it starts to appear that some of the other people don’t particularly care if he did it, he is a little annoyed that their laziness is going to cost him a weekend in jail with someone else who confessed to the crime.
 Jack starts to draw on his past skills as an MP in the army to help out the investigation, and then it starts to get personal.

 Posted in Book Reviews | Tagged action, Amazon.ca, Amazon.com, B&N, book review, Chapters, crime, detective, fiction, Good Reads, Google, Kobo, Library Thing, mystery, new, Nook, novel, paperback, police, PolyWogg, prose, Reacher, series, sleuth, suspense | Leave a reply